Applying to the Genetic Counseling Program

 - Three letters of recommendation.

 - A statement describing personal and professional reasons for pursuing a career in genetic counseling.
 Please limit the essay to 750 words, double-spaced.

 All applications that are complete by January 15th will be reviewed by the Genetic Counseling Graduate Program Admissions Committee.
 Selected applicants will be offered a day long in-person interview with the Program Directors and other members of the Committee.
 Please note that with very few exceptions, an in-person interview is required for consideration of acceptance into the program.
-All interviewed applicants will be notified of their status on the universal acceptance date agreed upon by all North American Program Directors, generally a date in late April.

 Genetic Counseling Graduate Program

 Center for Molecular Medicine and Genetics